skardish/ecommerce-pattern-library/patterns/navigation/README.md

-This is the main navigation for the website.
+This is the main and secondary navigation for the website.